 Conclusion

-The fastest way to set up a cookie consent banner on Shopify is to use a tool like TinyCookie.
+To comply with privacy laws, website owners must inform users about cookie usage and provide options to consent or withdraw.
+The fastest way to ensure compliance is using a cookie banner, like TinyCookie.
 All you have to do is embed the app and the banner will appear on your website.

 Frequently asked questions